websemantics/awesome-ant-design/README.md

 Official projects and resources of Ant Design,

 - [Ant Design](http://ant.design/): An enterprise-class UI design language and React-based implementation.
+Efforts to translate the site into [English](http://beta.ant.design) are already paying off and progress can be followed [here](https://github.com/ant-design/ant-design/issues/1471).

 - [Ant Design Mobile](http://mobile.ant.design/): A configurable Mobile UI specification and React-based implementation.